2020–21 Big Ten Conference men's basketball season: NCAA tournament

 The winner of the Big Ten tournament, Illinois, received the conference's automatic bid to the NCAA tournament.
 Nine Big Ten teams received bids to the NCAA tournament, the most of any conference in the tournament and the most in the conference's history.

+2021 NBA draft

+Seven Big Ten athletes were selected in the 2021 NBA draft.

+Pre-draft trades

+Prior to the draft, the following trades were made and resulted in exchanges of draft picks between teams.